 The other family of 3 went on Air Berlin from Los Angeles to Dusseldorf to Zurich and arrived the next day.
 Air Berlin has a very nice Business Class as well.
 We then traveled by train on a 21-day Eurail pass purchased with the Barclaycard Arrival Plus card so we could get $500+ credits for each adult.

 Fortunately, the 2 kids were eligible to travel for free with a paid adult pass.
-The only other flight we did was a one-way from Paris to Prague, courtesy of British Airways Avios points from the Chase British Airways card.
+The only other flight we did was a one-way from Paris to Prague, courtesy of British Airways Avios points from the Chase British Airways Visa Signature Card.

 How did you find your hotel accommodations?

 Accommodations were driven by internet searches within the miles and blog community.

 Getting between train stations and hotels was easy with Uber.
 They were everywhere we needed a ride if we did not use public transportation.